|Area: Carbon River

 Maps: Green Trails Mount Rainier National Park 269S

 Trailhead directions: From Buckley, follow SR 165 south.
-At 10.4 miles (just beyond Fairfax Bridge) bear left onto the Carbon River Road and continue for 7.7 miles to trailhead.
+At 10.4 miles (just beyond Fairfax Bridge) bear left onto the Carbon River Road and continue for 7.7 miles to the trailhead.

 Trailhead facilities: Privy